-Figure 5-4: Regional development plans inputs, process and responsibilities
+Figure 5-4: Regional development plans inputs, process, and responsibilities when capacity is exceeded or expected to be exceeded.
+The options are listed in order of preference.

-5.3.2 OPTIONS ANALYSIS
+5.3.2 OPTION ANALYSIS

 Once a trigger point has been identified, we define the risks from the issue, and consider options to reduce the risk to an acceptable limit.
 An example is where we are no longer complying with our security of supply standard due to load growth.
-Table 5-2 describes various options considered when capacity is exceeded or expected to be exceeded.
-The options are listed in order of preference.
+Table 5-2 describes various options considered